InspiryThemes/realhomes-docs/docs/setting-up-login-register.md

 ![Members Panel](images/member-pages/members-panel.png)

-- Now copy the Login & Register page URL and paste it in settings displayed below.
+- Now select the Login & Register page that has been created earlier as shown in image below.

 ![Login & Register Customizer Settings](images/member-pages/login-register-customizer-settings.png)